Credit Transfer Batches

 Credit transfer batches let you send multiple payments in a single request — ideal for bulk payouts, supplier payments, or other high-volume scenarios.

+Process multiple payments at once.
 A credit transfer batch is a group of outgoing payments submitted together.
 Instead of creating individual payments one by one, you send a single batch containing multiple payment instructions.
-Atlar makes batch processing simple, reliable, and easy to track across supported banks and payment schemes.

 Batch processing offers several advantages:

-- More efficient for high-volume or recurring payouts
+- Efficiency – Ideal for high-volume or recurring payouts

-- Unified status tracking and reconciliation for the entire batch
+- Unified tracking – Monitor the entire batch with a single status

-Each credit transfer batch is assigned a status upon creation, indicating where it is in the processing flow.
+Each credit transfer batch receives a status indicating its place in the processing flow.

 Status | Definition |